 Each month some of the Wunder offices –remote or physical– roll a dice.
 If the dice stops at six, the hug money is paid with the next salary.
 If the number is anything but six, the next nominated Wunder office gets to roll the dice twice, and the office after them three times, etc. Rolling dice may sound boring and unimaginative, but as you can see from the videos below, that is not the case within Wunderers.

 Riga office's hug dice throw on February 2020.

 Helsinki office's turn was also unsuccessful in September 2020.

 Helsinki office hitting the jackpot in February 2021.

 We have hugged each other online since 2013, so it’s safe to say that the system is deeply integrated into our culture.
 Moreover, the whole Hug system describes Wunder’s work culture very well: we are open and curious to seek alternative ways to do things our way.

-Whether you’d like to spark your week with a weekly hug report with us or would like to hear more about our work culture in general, leave us a message below and we’ll be in touch!
+Would you like to hear more about our work culture or about the digital solutions we have created?
+Leave us a message below and we’ll be in touch!